cloudengio/go.pkgs/cmdutil/subcmd/README.md

 import cloudeng.io/cmdutil/subcmd
 ```

-Package subcmd provides a simple sub-command facility.
-It allows for
-creating command trees of the form:
+Package subcmd provides a multi-level command facility of the following
+form:

     Usage of <tool>
       <sub-command-1> <flags for sub-command-1> <args for sub-comand-1>
         <sub-command-2-1> <flags for sub-command-2-1> <args for sub-comand-2-1>
         ...
         <sub-command-2-2> <flags for sub-command-2-2> <args for sub-comand-2-2>
       ...
       <sub-command-n> <flags for sub-command-n> <args for sub-comand-n>

+The primary motivation for this package was to avoid the need to use global
+variables to store flag values packages.
+Such global variables quickly
+become a maintenance problem as command line tools evolve and in particular
+as functions are refactored.
+The cloudeng.io/cmdutil/flags package provides
-Creating a command consists of defining the flags with associated
+a means of defining flags as fields in a struct with a struct tag providing
-descriptions and then associating the newly create Flags struct with the
-function to be run to implement that command.
-The
-flags.RegisterFlagsInStruct paradigm is used for defining flags.
-A
-CommandSet is then created as follows:

-    cmds = subcmd.First(...).Append(...).Append(...)

-Once created, typically in an init function, the CommandSet may be used by
-calling its Dispatch or DispatchWithArgs methods typically from the main
-function.

-The encapsulation of all the flag definitions within a struct and then
-making that struct available to the runner function as a parameter
-conveniently avoids having to define flag values at a global level.
+the flag name, default value and usage and is used to represent all flags.

+subcmd builds on the standard flag package and mirrors its design but
+without requiring that flag.Parse or any of its global state be used.

+Flags are represented by a FlagSet which encapsulates an underlying
+flag.FlagSet but with flag variables provided via cloudeng.io/cmdutil/flags.

+The Command type associates a FlagSet with the function that implements that
+command as well as documenting the command.
+This 'runner' takes as an
+argument the struct used to store its flag values as well as the command
+line arguments; thus avoiding the need for global flag variables at the cost
+of a type assertion.
+A CommandSet is used to create the command hierarchy
+itself and finally the cmdset can be used to dispatch the appropriate
+command functions via cmdset.Dispatch or DispatchWithArgs.

+    type rangeFlags struct {
+      From int `subcmd:"from,1,start value for a range"`
+      To   int `subcmd:"to,2,end value for a range "`
+    }
+    func printRange(ctx context.Context, values interface{}, args []string) error {
+      r := values.(*rangeFlags)
+      fmt.Printf("%v..%v\n", r.From, r.To)
+      return nil
+    }

+    func main() {
+      ctx := context.Background()
+      fs := subcmd.NewFlagSet()
+      fs.MustRegisterFlagStruct(&rangeFlags{}, nil, nil)
+      // Subcommands are added using the subcmd.WithSubcommands option.
+      cmd := subcmd.NewCommand("ranger", fs, printRange, subcmd.WithoutArguments())
+      cmd.Document("print an integer range")
+      cmdSet := subcmd.NewCommandSet(cmd)
+      if err := cmdSet.Dispatch(ctx); err != nil {
+         panic(err)
+      }
+    }

 Note that this package will never call flag.Parse and will not associate any
 flags with flag.CommandLine.
-Commands.Usage() can be used to set flag.Usage.

 ## Types
 ### Type Command